 A concentration in cross-cultural relations can lead to a wide variety of careers, including work as a diplomat, educator, travel industry or international corporate representative, social and human service provider, or an international advisor.

-The concentration is designed to give students exposure to three different approaches for thinking about cross-cultural relations: At least two courses focusing on the history, politics, and ethics of crosscultural interactions; at least one course on the comparative study of international relations; and at least three courses focused on particular non-Western areas.
+The concentration is designed to give students exposure to three different approaches for thinking about cross-cultural relations: At least two courses focusing on the history, politics, and ethics of cross-cultural interactions; at least one course on the comparative study of international relations; and at least three courses focused on particular non-Western areas.
 In addition, one course in a topic of American studies is required.
 Two courses in the concentration must be at the 300-level or above.
-A minimum of 23 credits is required to complete the concentration requirements.
+A minimum of 24 credits is required to complete the concentration requirements.
+This minimum includes the required foundational course, Anthropology 100.